usolved/check_usolved_barracuda_vpn/README.md

 You could also use host macros for the snmp community.

 ## What's new
+v1.2 2023-11-22
+Upgrade to python3
+Feature: Added filtering for IPSEC-v2 tunnels.
+A tunnel will be reported down if child tunnels are not exitent or down.

 v1.1 2016-02-17
 Added parameter -A to show tunnel names in the extended output.
 Default is just number of active/down tunnel.